BVI Covid Protocol FAQ

 Itinerary & Activities Questions

 No. Yachts are permitted free movement between quarantine anchorages.
+And, if the party is fully vaccinated, there are no limits to where the yacht can go.

 The list of quarantine anchorages was developed by members of the yachting community, respecting the governments wishes that there must be no developments ashore.
 The anchorages tend to be more off-the-beaten-track for bareboats, but not for professionally run crewed yachts.
 A few of the anchorages are exposed to ground swell and may become untenable in heavy weather, however all have alternatives nearby.